typesense/typesense-website/docs-site/content/guide/laravel-full-text-search.md

 ## Step 4: Create a Model and Migrate Data

-Next, you need to add some data to the PostgreSQL database.
+Next, let's add some data to the PostgreSQL database.
 You can use any dataset you want, but this guide will use Terenci Claramunt's ([@terencicp](https://github.com/terencicp)) public dataset of Steam Games released from 2013 to 2023, which you can find [here](https://github.com/typesense/showcase-laravel-steam-games-search/blob/master/data/games.csv), and save it in the `data` folder.
 To use it, you'll have to create an Eloquent model for the Steam Games, and create a migration file, along with a model file and a controller.
-To do so, you can use the following command:
+To do so, let's use the following command:

 <Tabs :tabs="['Shell']">